 Occasionally, a student may become aware of an opportunity to engage in ministry in addition to their assigned Practical Field Ministry assignment.
-Such opportunities must be cleared with the Ministry Director prior to making a commitment, particularly if a conflict with an assigned Student Ministry is involved.
+Such opportunities must be cleared up with the Ministry Director and/or Dean of Students prior to making a commitment, particularly if a conflict with an assigned Student Ministry is involved.